redaAbdeljalil/Simple-authentication-Template/README.md

 # Features:
 Sign In Page: Allows users to sign in to their accounts with their credentials.
 Sign Up Page: Enables new users to create accounts by providing necessary details.
-Responsive Design: The template is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.
 Tailwind CSS: Utilizes Tailwind CSS for rapid development and easy customization.
 Clean Codebase: Code is well-organized and commented, making it easy to understand and modify.
 # Credits: